wolkeSoftware/ioBroker.woso_mitsu_aircon_rac/README.md

 Mitsubishi Aircon Adapter for RAC-WiFi-Modules.

+This Adapter will give you the opportunity to connect to a localy (WiFi) installed Aircon of Mitsubishi Heavy with an RAC-WiFi-Module.

-Right now you can get the Information from the Aircon, the function to send Data is already implemented, but there seems to be an error, that I can't find.
+Right now you can get the Information from the Aircon, the function to send Data is already implemented, but there seems to be an error, that I can't find, so the function will be executed, but the data is not set properyly.

 ## Developer manual